 20. Evidence of repeated cover-ups, failure to investigate, and manufactured evidence that eventually backed the DOJ in a corner.
 That led to the Kangarooed Federal Criminal Trial 5:15-cr-00086, the third of three mutually contradicting versions of the same crimes.
 (1.7).

-22. The Altus OK bank was one of a rash of pending bank failures when Bernie Madoff's "self-exposed" his crimes Dec 2008, one month after and one month before the Altus bank group was exposed for the second time each in Oklahoma and Colorado.
-Because of Madoff the SEC's was publicly roasted, and bank regulators didn't want any part to that according to one FDIC agent.
+22. The Altus OK bank was one of a rash of pending bank failures when Bernie Madoff "self-exposed" his crimes Dec 2008, one month after and one month before the Altus bank group was exposed for the second time each in Oklahoma and Colorado.
+Because of Madoff, the SEC, was publicly roasted, and bank regulators didn't want any part of that, according to one FDIC agent.

 Back to Top